xiangyuchu03/academic-kickstart/content/post/post_1222_2022/index.md

 ---
-title: One Workshop Proposal is accepted by IEEE ICRA2023.
+title: One Workshop Proposal is accepted by ICRA2023.
 subtitle: "Agile Movements: Animal Behavior, Biomechanics, and Robot Devices"

 # Summary for listings and search engines